kuberig-io/kuberig/docs/README.md

 [Kotlin](https://kotlinlang.org/) is a safe, concise language that has great DSL support this makes it ideal for defining Kubernetes resources in a smart way.

 ## Why a DSL?
-The KubeRig DSL is generated based on the API specification of a Kubernetes/OpenShift cluster and provides a type-safe base to define your resources.
+The KubeRig DSL is generated based on the API specification of a Kubernetes or OpenShift cluster and provides a type-safe base to define your resources.
 This gives you auto-complete and automatic validation on version updates.

 A quick example that defines a ConfigMap.